 This is a streamlined, simplified version of fondue without the fondue pot, without the cans of Sterno, and without the wine, cornstarch, or other supporting ingredients.
 You just take some cubed fontina cheese, top it with slivered garlic, thyme leaves, and olive oil, and broil until it’s melted and bubbly enough to scoop up with hunks of bread.
 It’s a great appetizer, and, paired with a green salad and a glass of wine, a pretty nifty lunch or dinner as well.
-(In fact, my writing partner, Andrew Friedman, and his wife, Caitlin, have just that for dinner at least once a week at The Red Cat’s bar.)
-Be sure to use an Italian fontina; the Danish varieties don’t melt right for this recipe.–Jimmy Bradley and Andrew Friedman
+(In fact, my writing partner, Andrew Friedman, and his wife, Caitlin, have that for dinner at least once a week at The Red Cat’s bar.)–Jimmy Bradley and Andrew Friedman

-- 1 1/2 pounds Italian fontina, soft brown rind trimmed and discarded, cut into 1-inch dice
+- 1 1/2 pounds Italian fontina, soft brown rind trimmed and discarded, cheese cut into 1-inch dice

 - 1/4 cup olive oil